zuixjs/zuix/docs/api/md/observable/ObjectObserver.md

 <a name="ContextControllerDisposeCallback"></a>
 #### ContextControllerDisposeCallback()

-Function called when the component is disposed.
+Function called when the component is about to be disposed.

 <!--